rgrams/urfs/README.md

 ### About

 [PhysFS](https://icculus.org/physfs/docs/html/index.html) is the underlying C library that powers [love.filesystem](https://love2d.org/wiki/love.filesystem).
-It offers some file-system features that Lua's standard `io` library does not, such as: listing all files & folders in a directory, and creating new directories (in a cross-platform way).
+It offers some filesystem features that Lua's standard `io` library does not, such as: listing all files & folders in a directory, and creating new directories (in a cross-platform way).

 Unfortunately, Löve hamstrings these features by restricting their use to only a [few possible locations](https://love2d.org/wiki/love.filesystem):
 * The "save directory" (such as: C:\\Users\\bob\\AppData\\Roaming...).